shyamkarla/guide-intro-to-angular/tutorial/06-routing-dependency-injection.md

 ### Config Stage

-We saw before how to bind a Controller to the DOM, which is just one way of doing it.
+We saw before how to bind a Controller to the DOM (or to a specific view, to put it another way), which is just one way of doing it.
 Angular allows you to dynamically assign a Controller through the `$routeProvider` service, which is much more flexible.
 From now on let's use this instead of using `ng-controller=""` to declare Controllers.

-Angular modules each have a `.config()` function, we give this a callback that is ran before most other function callbacks in Angular.
+Angular modules each have a `.config()` function, we give this a callback that is run before most other function callbacks in Angular.
 This is where we must configure our routes (the different URLs visitors will be able to access).

 ```js
 app.config(function () { /*...*/ });